benwzj/benwzj.github.io/_posts/2025-05-29-classification.md

   - name: Threshold
   - name: Measure Model Metrics
   - name: ROC and AUC
-  - name: Prediction bias
+  - name: Some other concepts
-  - name: Multi-class classification
+  - name: Conclusion
   - name: References
 ---

 Classification is the task of predicting which of a set of classes (categories) an example belongs to.
 Classification is converting a **logistic regression model** that predicts a probability into a binary classification model that predicts one of two classes.

-There are some terms you need to be understood and clear:
+There are some terms you need to be understood and remembered:
 - TP, FP, TN, FN
 - Threshold
 - Accuracy